BNasmith/PTForsyth/PTFWorkofChrist.md

 acting in His confession.
 The effect of His
-Cross is to draw us into a repentance which is a dying with Him, and therefore a part of the offering in His death ; and then it raises us in newness of life to a fellowship of His resurrection.
+Cross is to draw us into a repentance which is a dying with Him, and therefore a part of the offering in His death; and then it raises us in newness of life to a fellowship of His resurrection.